spapas/spapas.github.io/content/django-cbv-tutorial.rst

 ``{% for article in object_list %}``).

-The ``MultipleObjectMixin`` can be used and overriden when we need to put multiple objects in a View.
+The ``MultipleObjectMixin`` can be used and overridden when we need to put multiple objects in a View.
 This mixin is inherited (along with ``View``) from ``BaseListView`` that adds a proper ``get`` method to call ``get_context_data`` and pass the result to the template.

 As we can also see, Django uses the ``MultipleObjectTemplateResponseMixin`` that inherits from ``TemplateResponseMixin`` to render the template.
-This mixin does some magic with the queryset or model so that it will automagically create a template name (so you won't need to define it yourself) - that's from where the ``app_label/app_model_list.html`` default template name is created.
+This mixin does some magic with the queryset or model to define a template name (so you won't need to define it yourself) - that's from where the ``app_label/app_model_list.html`` default template name is created.

-Similar to the ``ListView`` is the DetailView_ which has the same class hierarcy as the ``ListView`` with two differnces:
+Similar to the ``ListView`` is the DetailView_ which has the same class hierarchy as the ``ListView`` with two differences:
 It uses ``SingleObjectMixin`` instead of ``MultipleOjbectMixin``, ``SingleObjectTemplateResponseMixin`` instead of ``MultipleObjectTemplateResponseMixin`` and ``BaseDetailView`` instead of ``BaseListView``.
-The ``SingleObjectMixin`` will use the ``get_queryset()`` (in a similar manner to the ``get_queryset()`` of ``MultipleObjectMixin``) method to return a single object (so all attributes and methods concerning ordering or pagination are missing) but instead has the ``get_object()`` method which will pick and return a single object from that queryset (using a pk or slug parameter).
+The ``SingleObjectMixin`` will use the ``get_queryset()`` (in a similar manner to the ``get_queryset()`` of ``MultipleObjectMixin``) method to return a single object (so all attributes and methods concerning ordering or pagination are missing) but instead has the ``get_object()`` method which will pick and return a single object from that queryset (using a ``pk`` or ``slug`` parameter).
 This object will be put to the context of this view by the ``get_context_data``.
 The ``BaseDetailView`` just defines a proper ``get`` to call the ``get_context_data`` (of ``SingleObjectMixin``) and finally the ``SingleObjectTemplateResponseMixin`` will automatically generate the template name (i.e generate